 Winona State University and the Counselor Education Department do not discriminate in accordance with Federal law, and the following Minnesota State Policy 1B.1.
-"No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, discrimination in employment based on familial status or membership in a local commission as defined by law is prohibited."
-The department practices Affirmative Action and Equal Employment Opportunity principles.
-Diversity is encouraged in recruitment practices.
-In addition, faculty and students are encouraged to integrate the Association of Multicultural Counseling and Development Multicultural Counseling Competencies into their professional interactions.
+"Minnesota State prohibits discrimination and harassment against persons in the terms and conditions of employment, personnel practices, or access to and participation in educational programs, services, and activities on the basis of membership or perceived membership in any of the following protected classes: race, sex (including pregnancy, child birth, and related medical conditions), color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression, veteran status, familial status, and membership or activity in a local human rights commission.
+Protected class also includes genetic information for employees.